decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 ## Adjust movement to delay time

-Suppose that the user running your scene is struggling to keep up with the pace of the frame rate.
+Suppose that the player visiting your scene is struggling to keep up with the pace of the frame rate.
 That could result in the movement appearing jumpy, as not all frames are evenly timed but each moves the entity in the same amount.

 You can compensate for this uneven timing by using the `dt` parameter to adjust the scale the movement.